e2b-dev/llm-code-interpreter/README.md

 # Code Interpreter on steroids for ChatGPT (by e2b)

 <p align="center">
-Click on the image to see the demo
+Click on the image to watch the demo
 </p>

 [![Video](./assets/thumbnail.png)](https://www.youtube.com/watch?v=kJuJnsatU2s)